How to Lose Back Fat

 There’s a problem with using exercise to target areas for fat loss and that is because spot reduction doesn’t generally work.
 This is because the body is very good at storing fat and for you that might cause the fat to end up on your back.
 Exercises for flabby back need to focus on calorie burn and boosting metabolism.
 This can be done with progressive strength training and high intensity interval training.

 High intensity interval training can be helpful because it may boost your metabolism for up to 24 hours after the workout.
+This is why this HIIT helps you burn fat faster.
 This type of workout can keep you in energy balance for up to a day after doing the workout.
 In a 2018 meta analysis researchers found that doing HIIT workouts may reduce body fat on individuals.
 This includes back fat and fat on the mid section.

 Targeting the Specific Area